 Criminal Law studies the official regulations and laws that define crime and determine how suspects are detained, judged, and punished if found guilty.
 Criminal Law examines penalties applicable to all types of behaviour that’s threatening, harmful, or dangerous for someone’s health, safety, property, or general wellbeing.

-Criminal law, or penal law, is the body of law that regulates and punishes acts considered undesirable to the state.
-Examples of crimes include theft, assault, and robbery, trafficking in controlled substances, murder or treason.
-The purpose of penal law is to maintain a state of order in society by confining lawbreakers, and preventing them and others from violating the well-being of citizens.
+Examples of crimes include theft, assault, robbery, blackmailing, human trafficking, selling illegal substances, murder, or treason.
+The purpose of Criminal Law is to maintain order in society by confining lawbreakers and prevent them from violating the rights of other citizens.

 Criminal Law is a more common discipline at postgraduate or Master’s level, and many universities offer it together with Criminal Justice, under the title of “Criminal Law and Criminal Justice”.

 A typical Criminal Law curriculum includes subjects like Legal Research Methods, Contract Law, Tort Law, European Union (EU) Rights, Ethics, International Law, Criminal Evidence and Proof, Global Crime Problems, Transnational Criminal Law, etc.